Call Today! Free Immediate Response (818) 781-1570

-It should be noted this law only applies when you don't have any legal rights or custody of the child.
+It should be noted that this law only applies when you don't have any legal rights or custody of the child.
 In Los Angeles County, this type of criminal offense typically occurs when parents, step-parents, or family members are in a dispute over child custody when they don't have legal custody.

-In some cases, in an attempt to gain some type of perceived legal advantage, one parent will falsely accuse or exaggerate the facts to have the other parent arrested believing they will be awarded full custody of their child.
+In some cases, in an attempt to gain some type of perceived legal advantage, one parent will falsely accuse or exaggerate the facts to have the other parent arrested, believing they will be awarded full custody of their child.

 Any criminal allegation involving children will be taken seriously by police and Los Angeles County prosecutors.
 If you are convicted of child abduction, you will most likely face jail time, loss of your custody or visitation rights, and be placed on a protective order that could prohibit any type of contact with your child.

 A common example of child abduction occurs in a situation after parents are divorced.
 The family law court ordered weekly rotating visitation by each parent, making both parents unhappy as they were seeking full custody.
-When one parents attempts pick up their child, the other refuses any visitation.
-Soon thereafter, upset they don't have sole legal custody, the parent moves to another country with their child.
+When one parent attempts to pick up their child, the other refuses any visitation.

-There are a wide variety of reasons why a parent will abduct their own child.
+There are a wide variety of reasons why a parent will abduct their child.
 Some of the most common include situations where the abducting parent removes their child from perceived physical injury or emotional harm by the other parent.
 Another reason is the fear by the abducting parent that the other parent will expose their child to bad influences or behavior.

 Now that we have described a general overview of child abduction, let's examine more closely the legal definitions below.